 The Powell River Digital Film School

 is a 20-High School credit Film Program that offers a comprehensive, hands-on experience of the world of Filmmaking.
-It is also a 3 credit course to Emily Carr University. (ou pay less to continue studies there) There has never been a more exciting time to gain entry into this thriving field.
+It is also a 3 credit course to Emily Carr University and the Toronto Film School (you pay less to continue studies there).
+There has never been a more exciting time to gain entry into this thriving field.
 With the substantial growth of the independent film industry, support for new filmmakers, and the increase in specialty channels and other output mediums, there are countless opportunities in this demanding field.

 The Powell River Digital Film School is here to help emerging talent cut its teeth on creative projects using state-of-the-art facilities, while developing a strong and commercial infrastructure within Powell River.